kimco2/VBA_scripting/README.md

 2. VBA Challenge - Bonus - Part 1 - creating an additional summary table
 3. VBA Challenge - Bonus - Part 2 - have the VBA scrip run on all sheets

-And three screen shots showing the excel sheets once the code has been run, for each year.
+And three screen shots (one for each year 2018, 2019, and 2020), showing the excel sheets once the code has been run.

+Thanks!
+Kim